 Go to Torres del Paine

-Lots of people who in El Calafate feel tempted to go on a day trip to Torres del Paine National Park, in Chile.
-This is a great place to visit, and it is for a good reason that it is a UNESCO World Heritage Site.
+Lots of people in El Calafate feel tempted to go on a day trip to Torres del Paine National Park in Chile.
+This is a great place to visit, and there is a good reason it is a UNESCO World Heritage Site and has incredible views.

 However, I would not recommend going to Torres del Paine just for a day.
-I speak with good reason as I was one of those who made the mistake and wasted a full day (and a good amount of money) on what turned up to be just a bus trip where stops would consist of no more than 30 minutes for pictures.
+I speak with good reason, as I was one of those who made the mistake of wasting a full day (and a good amount of money) on what turned out to be just a bus trip, with stops lasting no more than 30 minutes for pictures.

-The park is too gorgeous to just spend a few hours there and deserves at least a few days to explore the various hiking trails.
+The park is too gorgeous to spend just a few hours there, and it deserves at least a few days to explore the various hiking trails.
 If you do decide to go, make sure to spend a few days there.

 Hike Mount Fitz Roy

-Located in the northern side of the Parque Nacional los Glaciares, this is actually a tiny village.
-Yet, it is the perfect starting point for many hiking trails and fairly easy to reach even on a day trip from El Calafate.
+Located on the northern side of the Parque Nacional Los Glaciares, this is actually a tiny village.
+Yet, it is the perfect starting point for many hiking trails and is fairly easy to reach even on a day trip from El Calafate.

 Once in El Chalten, you will find many hiking trails.
-The best is by far the one to the base of Fitz Roy – known as Laguna de los Tres.
-It’s a long hike (about 24 km – 15 km) which is for the most part easy, except for the 1 km (0.6 mile) that leads to the actual lagoon and which is a very steep ascent and just as steep descent along the same trail.
+The best is by far the one to the base of Fitz Roy, known as Laguna de los Tres.
+It’s a long hike (about 24 km—15 km) that is, for the most part, easy, except for the 1 km (0.6 miles) that leads to the actual lagoon, which is a very steep ascent and just as steep descent along the same trail.

-The trail to Laguna de Los Tres is very well marked and easy to follow and you can hike independently.
-If you like the idea of joining a group, several guided treks depart from El Chalten every day.
-For more information, click here.
+The trail to Laguna de Los Tres is very well-marked and easy to follow, and you can hike independently.
+If you prefer to join a group, several guided treks depart from El Chalten every day.

 And Laguna Torre

 Another fantastic hike in El Chalten will take you to the Laguna Torre.
-Much like that to Laguna de los Tres, this is an easy to moderate hike for the most part, save for the last km (0.6 mile) that will take you to the Mirador Maestri where you can admire the glacier in all its glory.
+Much like that to Laguna de los Tres, this is an easy-to-moderate hike for the most part, save for the last km (0.6 miles) that will take you to the Mirador Maestri, where you can admire the glacier in all its glory.

 Take a wine tour in Mendoza